Allenuzoma/WEB-SOLUTION-WITH-WORDPRESS/README.md

         #modify the security context of the Apache HTTP server process on a Linux system.
         sudo setsebool -P httpd_execmem 1

+**Explanation of command**
-setsebool: This is the command used to modify Security-Enhanced Linux (SELinux) boolean values.
+**setsebool**: This is the command used to modify Security-Enhanced Linux (SELinux) boolean values.
 SELinux is a security module for Linux that provides a mandatory access control (MAC) system.
--P: This option indicates that the change should be made persistent, meaning it will be saved after the system is restarted.
+**-P**: This option indicates that the change should be made persistent, meaning it will be saved after the system is restarted.
-httpd_execmem: This is the specific boolean value being modified.
+**httpd_execmem:** This is the specific boolean value being modified.
 It controls whether the Apache HTTP server process is allowed to execute code from memory.
-1: This sets the boolean value to 1, which means the Apache HTTP server process is allowed to execute code from memory.
+**1:** This sets the boolean value to 1, which means the Apache HTTP server process is allowed to execute code from memory.